alex-krtt/kitmarlowe-jupyter/README.md

 ## GitHub Codespaces – Running your first JupyterLab notebook on the cloud

+1. Create a GitHub account if you have not done so already.
-1. Click Code
+2. Click Code
-2. Click Open in Codespaces
+3. Click Open in Codespaces

 ## License
 The corpora used in this project are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
 To view a copy of this license, visit [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/).